 Historic Masonry Preservation is a fun and intense, two-day, hands-on learning experience.
 The stone, brick and mortar being preserved will be done in accordance with The Secretary of the Interiors Standards for Rehabilitation.
 You will be part of a team of students performing the foundation preservation on the circa-1859 Lamb-Munger Mansion in the Central Park National Historic District in Hannibal, Missouri.

 Affordable hotels as well as bed & breakfast inns are available for out of town students.
-For more information or to pre-register call Bob Yapp, 217-474-6052 or email@example.com
+Our inn, The Belvedere Inn, may have rooms for early registrations at a student discount.
+For more class information, lodging information or to pre-register call Bob Yapp, 217-474-6052 or firstname.lastname@example.org